Sleezly/FluxWindowsService/README.md

     }

-6. Install the Flux Windows Service to self-host the HTTP endpoint.
+# Starting the Flux Service

+1. Allow the 51234 port to host an http endpoint

   To enable HTTP self-hosting, run this command:
   $> netsh http add urlacl url=http://+:51234/ user=Everyone